 As a mercy institution, we must continue to ensure that the health and safety of our entire community remains the highest priority, and we must continue to abide by protocols that limit gathering size and visitors on campus.
 This is particularly true when facing the latest news of a potential spike in cases this April or May due to variant strains of the coronavirus.

 We are looking at a number of options for your celebration based on current and projected COVID-19 guidelines.
-We will send you specific information pertaining to the logistics of your ceremony as well as any celebratory activities once further details are determined.
+We will send you specific information pertaining to the logistics of your ceremony as well as any senior week or celebratory activities once further details are determined.
 We anticipate sending this information within the next two weeks.
 Please stay tuned.
 You may also check our Commencement website for the latest information.